lattejed/learnyouatezos.com/pages/chapter_01450.md

 > 59oER7LlKbJfNgmsPljYwg== # EXAMPLE DO NOT USE
 ```

-Creating a passphrase 16 bytes long will give us 128 bits of entropy, which should be impossible to brute force if your private keys are ever stolen.
+Creating a passphrase of 16 random bytes will give us 128 bits of entropy, which should be impossible to brute force if your private keys are ever stolen.

 <warning>
 *Do not* use a normal password to encrypt your private key.
 Using a normal password opens your key up to brute force decryption.
 Using 16 random *bytes* is not the same as using a password that is 16 characters long.